-Most of the homeowners want to establish a fire pit on a smooth surface.
-Here, a smooth or levelled surface indicates a flat yard, deck or stone patio.
+Most homeowners want to establish a fire pit on a smooth surface.
+Here, a smooth or leveled surface indicates a flat yard, deck, or stone patio.
 If you have determined to run a natural gas line to the unit, you should install the gas line with a certified gas technician before you get into this project.

 Use a fire-resistant base underneath the fire pit if you intend to install it on the decks.
 It is necessary to prevent radiant heat to the surfaces, which can set off a fire.
 You can use a layer of pea gravel or sand as a non-flammable base for grass.
 You can also use bricks or stones.

 It is suggested to make a minimum of six feet distance around the edges and above the burner area.
 Double-check the space according to your fire pit’s size because it is a prerequisite for establishing a fire pit.

 Select your Compound